mars-protocol/translations/README.md

 ## Guidelines

+### ISO 639-1 codes

+If you are creating a new translation file, please look up the [ISO 639-1 code of your native language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes "ISO 639-1 code of your native language") and create a new file with it.

 ### Curly Brackets

 Whenever you find a word wrapped in curly brackets e.g.: `{{amount}}` **do not** translate them.
 Those are placeholders for variables passed to the translation string.